jaredhazlett/pymaceuticals-cancer-treatment-analysis/README.md

 # pymaceuticals-cancer-treatment-analysis
 Welcome to pymaceuticals!
-This project uses Pandas to organize a csv with results of cancer treatments on mice.
+This project uses Pandas to organize cancer treatments results on mice.
 Various outcomes are represented in graphs and boxplots in matplolib.
 Summary statistics are performed on the results as a means of determining potentially successful/unsuccessful treatment regiments.

+Here are the summary statistics of each of the cancer treatments on tumor volume
 ![SummaryStatistics_TumorvsDrug](https://user-images.githubusercontent.com/69011929/112052987-0afd2800-8b11-11eb-98a7-b01566bde6d4.png)

 Next we have a box plot graph of tumor volume as well as an outlier identified by a red mark